bnhays/futuresight/docs/project/ai-implementation-review.md

 - Parse and resolve card data through the API.
 - Persist deck and card cache data in MongoDB.
 - Display saved decks and deck details in the Astro client.
-- Support deck editing, quick quantity updates, and deletion.
+- Support deck editing, quick quantity updates, version history, basic matchup logging, and deletion.
 - Identify incomplete or deferred features honestly in documentation.

 The review also identified implementation caveats that should remain visible, including placeholder backend modules and UI polish issues around unusual mana values and dense table rows.

 ## Accepted Suggestion

 The accepted AI-assisted direction was to keep the prototype focused on the working deck-management flow instead of expanding scope into every planned feature.
-This included documenting legality checks, statistics, matchup logging, tournament tracking, and version comparison as deferred work.
+This included documenting full legality checks, backend statistics, richer matchup and tournament tracking, and version comparison as deferred work, while recognizing that linear version history and basic per-version matchup logging are now part of the prototype.

 I also accepted AI guidance around using Astro pages with client-side JavaScript for the current interface, while keeping API responsibilities in FastAPI.